MbIXjkee/scope_manager/README.md

 Even though the main use case is subscribing from a widget, you can subscribe and unsubscribe manually from anywhere in your code.
 Just be sure to unsubscribe when the scope is no longer needed.

+# Observability

+For debugging purposes, to help you monitor the state of scopes and their subscriptions, `ScopeManager` provides a way to observe changes.

+First, you need to enable observability mode by calling the `setObservability` method on the `ScopeObserver` instance.
+This mode is also enabled by default in debug builds.

+When observability mode is enabled, you can use `subscribersPublisher` and `scopesPublisher` to listen for changes in subscriptions and active scopes, respectively.
+There is also an `ObservingInfo` widget that displays this information in a simple UI, which you can include in your debug screen.

 # Maintainer
 <a href="https://github.com/MbIXjkee">
     <div style="display: inline-block;">